solaranamnesis/george-de-roerich/tibetan-paintings/full-text-english.md

 After the death of king Sroṅ-btsan sgam-po little progress was made by the new religion, and only with the advent of king Khri-sroṅ lde (lde'u)-btsan (755-797 CE), the spread of Buddhism gained a new impulse.
 This king, besides being a conqueror, was a great patron of the new religion, and invited to Tibet the great Śantarakṣita of Nālanda and the Buddhist monk Kamalaśīla.
 This last one became famous because of his religious controversy with the Ho-śang Mahāyāna, a Chinese monk regarded in China as an incarnation of Maitreya, the future Buddha.

 The Buddhism that reached Tibet was already strongly imbued with śivaïtic influences and other beliefs in magical practices, which were regarded with such an abborrence by early Buddhists.
-Professor de la Vallée Poussin in the learned introduction to his valuable "Etudes et Matériaux"* has already indicated the existence of a scientific Buddhism, a Buddhism of a comparatively small number of learned doctors, and of a popular Buddhism which introduced into the system a number of popular beliefs.
+Professor de la Vallée Poussin in the learned introduction to his valuable "Études et Matériaux"* has already indicated the existence of a scientific Buddhism, a Buddhism of a comparatively small number of learned doctors, and of a popular Buddhism which introduced into the system a number of popular beliefs.
 The pandit Śāntarakṣita advised the king to invite from India the great tantric teacher Padmasambhava of Oḍḍiyāna.

-*) Prof. de la Vallée Poussin, Bouddhisme, Etudes et Matériaux, p.
+*) Prof. de la Vallée Poussin, Bouddhisme, Études et Matériaux, p.
 33 and 37.

 Padmasambhava was an adopted son of king Indrabhūti of Oḍḍiyāna.
 In the Padma Thaṅ-yig,* a bulky work relating the legendary life of Padmasambhava, it is told how the future teacher was found by the king and his minister sitting on a lotus flower in the middle of a lake called Vimalaprabhā, how he married and left the palace, how he led an austere life in a cemetery called the "Cool grove" (Tib. bSil-ba tshal-gyi dur-khrod), and how he became known by his many miracles.
 The second part of the work contains an account of his mission to the "Land of the Snows."